utailab/webapp-arch/README.md

 request for a web page located at `http://foo.com/bar` might end up being differently generated for a user, say from Iran and another one from USA.
 A dynamic web site is one kind of web application, since it uses Web technologies.
-We said *one kind of Web applications* because there are other Web applications that do not necessarily generate HTML content.
-For instance, A web application might generate *JSON* output.
+We said "one kind of Web applications" because there are other Web applications that do not necessarily generate HTML content.
+For instance, A web application might generate JSON output.

 ## What are Web technologies?